richardhaslam/frackit/appl/example2/README.md

 might be fulfilled when checked on the raw entities, but might not be fulfilled on the final geometry after confinement of all entities to the domain.
-In order to overcome this, one can also evaluate the constraints on the confined entities, thus, using the final geometry of an entity after its confinement.
+In order to overcome this, one can also evaluate the constraints on the confined entities, and thus, using the final geometry of an entity after its confinement.
 This could be achieved by adjusting the part of the code of this example where the constraints are evaluated in the following way:

 ```cpp